jericson/jericson.github.io/_posts/2015-04-22-cs_females.md

 women are as likely to be near the top of the list as the bottom.
 None of the typical markers of passionate programmers work either.
-The only real way to rank my colleagues is by remembering how well (and how often) they were able to complete projects, solve problems, and fix bugs.
+The only real way to rank my colleagues is by remembering how well (and how often) they were able to complete projects, solve problems and fix bugs.
 There are no shortcuts.

 The standardized AP test certainly doesn't cover the bases.
 The